codelation/rails-project-template/app/assets/javascripts/application/components/README.md

 ```

-This will expose the component in the **App.vue.components.vueInfo** object.
+This will expose the component in the **App.ui.components.vueInfo** object.
 Use it like this in your other Vue components

 ```javascript